sbepstein/unity_integration/README.md

-# Getting Started With Jido and Unity
+# Getting Started with Jido and Unity

 ## Unity Project Setup